 Dr. Herring practices at UnityPoint Family Medicine at East Des Moines, which is a teaching clinic for 18 family medicine physician residents.
 In addition, the clinic site has 6 faculty physicians and a nurse practitioner.
 The East Des Moines Family Care Center provides a variety of ambulatory patient services.
 Dr. Herring's clinic services include anticoagulation clinic, diabetes education, smoking cessation, and chronic disease management.
 She also attends inpatient rounds at Iowa Lutheran Hospital with the residency service.
 Iowa Lutheran Hospital is a private, community hospital which services a diverse patient population.
 She serves as a preceptor for pharmacy students completing a family medicine rotation and incorporates them into all areas of her practice.
 Dr. Herring's professional interests include diabetes, adherence, patient education techniques and chronic disease state management.

 Dr. Kauer is a Clinical Pharmacy Specialist in Psychiatry at the University of Iowa Hospitals and Clinics.
 Her practice focuses on patients admitted to the combined internal medicine-psychiatry inpatient unit, with services also provided to the non-vascular neurology inpatient unit.
-Current areas of professional concentration include improving outcomes in the treatment of alcohol withdrawal and in management of delirium.
+Current areas of professional concentration include improving outcomes in the treatment of alcohol and opioid withdrawal and in management of delirium.

 Dr. Knockel is a clinical pharmacist with the University of Iowa Hospitals & Clinics in Iowa City, Iowa.
 Prior to joining the faculty, she practiced at Hy-Vee Pharmacy in Iowa City for 10 years, where she helped implement an AADE-accredited diabetes self-management education program.